sudhiracodes/SE20UARI150_assign2_YOLO/README.md

 Roll Number- SE20UARI150

-The notebook includes the before and after modifying the code to detect only people for the intial code and the simplied version of the code.
+The notebook includes the before and after-modifying the code to detect only people for the intial code and the simplied version of the code.